 You’ll want to plan on about a half pound of raw potatoes per person.
 So if you need to serve 8 people, you’d want to use 4 pounds of potatoes.

-- Use a potato masher to mash them until they are smooth and creamy.
-Season with salt and pepper if desired.
+4. Use a potato masher to mash the potatoes.
+Season with more salt and pepper if desired.

 You can freeze leftover mashed potatoes, but the texture may change.
 Learn more about how to freeze potatoes here.